gradle/develocity-actions/README.md

 - Display a summary of the Maven builds as a GitHub workflow summary or as a pull-request comment
 - Capture unpublished Build Scan® data as a workflow artifact per job with prefix `build-scan-data-maven`, which can then be published in a dependent workflow.

-#### Summary
+#### Workflow Summary

-By default, a summary will be added to the GitHub workflow calling the action (can be skipped with `add-job-summary` is set to `false`):
+By default, a summary will be added to the GitHub workflow calling the action (can be skipped if `add-job-summary` is set to `false`):

 ![workflow](./doc/summary-workflow.png)

+#### Pull-request Comment

 By default, a comment will be added to the pull-request with the summary (can be skipped if `add-pr-comment` is set to `false`):

 ![comment](./doc/summary-comment.png)

-_Note:_<br>
+> [!NOTE]
-- The job name is computed by appending `github.job` to the current matrix value (if present) but can be overridden with `job-name` input.
+> - The job name is computed by appending `github.job` to the current matrix value (if present) but can be overridden with `job-name` input.
-- The pull-request comment is overwriting the previous summary comment if present, this means that if several jobs have a setup-maven step, only the last will have its summary commented in the PR.
+> - The pull-request comment is overwriting the previous summary comment if present, this means that if several jobs have a setup-maven step, only the last will have its summary commented in the PR.
 It is recommended to disable the pull-request summary in this case (`add-pr-comment: false`).

+#### Raw Summary data

 Additionally, the summary details will be accessible in `$RUNNER_TEMP/build-scan-data-maven/build-metadata.json` with the format below: